ImitationGameLabs/gaia/docs/ECONOMICS.md

 The viability of this entire economic model hinges on solving one profound challenge: **How to objectively, fairly, and scalably quantify the value of diverse contributions?**

-This "Contribution Oracle" problem is non-trivial.
-Is a critical security fix worth more than a well-written tutorial?
-How do you value an insightful architectural suggestion in a discussion forum?
-A simple `git diff` is insufficient.
+This "Contribution Oracle" problem is the most critical implementation detail.
+Our proposed solution is a hierarchical, AI-assisted arbitration model, detailed in our document on **[Contribution Quantification](./CONTRIBUTION_QUANTIFICATION.md)**.

 ## 5. Synergy with AI Governance